Stamford courthouse closes after employees were possibly exposed to someone with coronavirus-like symptoms

 In a statement from Chief Court Administrator Patrick Carroll III, some employees at the Stamford-Norwalk courthouse may have been exposed to another employee “exhibiting COVID-19-like symptoms.”

 Effective March 31, 2020, “The Stamford Courthouse will be closed to the public until further notice.
-This closing will allow for a comprehensive cleaning and sanitization of the courthouse.”
+This closing will allow for a comprehensive cleaning and sanitization of the courthouse,” Carroll said.

 Any cases from the Stamford branch is said to be transferred to the Fairfield Judicial District Courthouse in Bridgeport.